ka-suratcha/INT-302_abc_theater/README.md

 # INT-302_abc_theater

 ## 📖 Overview
-This project was created as part of the INT-301 course assignment.
+This project was created as part of the INT-302: Database System Laboratory.

 The goal is to use the **database system** that you learned in class and in labs, along with the **website development** that you learned in ITE-301.
 This is because the same professor taught both classes and wanted us to put them together into one project.